Forwarding Packets Greedily on the Line: General lower bounds

-Let $P$ denote the set consisting of the $L$ packets waiting on router $i$ at time $t$ and the $U$ packets released on router $i$ at time $t$.
+Let $P$ consist of the $L$ packets waiting on router $i$ at time $t$ and the $U$ packets released there at time $t$.
 Let \alg be a $4/3$-competitive algorithm.
-Let $y\in[0,U/2]$ be the expected number of the long packets released at time $t+U/2$ that \ALG processes on router $i$ before time $t+U$.
-This means that the expected time at which \ALG has processed all packets in $P$ is at least $t+L+U+y$.
-Hence, the expected maximum flow time of the $L+U$ packets in $P$ is at least $L+U+y$.
+Let $y\in[0,U/2]$ be the expected number of long packets released at time $t+U/2$ that \ALG processes on router $i$ before time $t+U$.
+Then the expected time by which \ALG has processed all packets in $P$ is at least $t+L+U+y$.
+Hence, the expected maximum flow time among the $L+U$ packets in $P$ is at least $L+U+y$.

-Note that based on \OFF, we can define another offline algorithm, $\OFF'$, such that $\OFF'(I')\leq U{+1}$.
-This can be achieved by processing all of the short packets before the long ones.
-Therefore, since \ALG is $4/3$-competitive and \OPT is at least as good as $\OFF'$, there must exist a constant $a$, independent of $U$ and $L$, such that
+Based on \OFF, we can define another offline algorithm $\OFF'$ with $\OFF'(I')\leq U{+1}$ by processing all short packets before the long packets.
+Because \ALG is $4/3$-competitive and \OPT performs at least as well as $\OFF'$, there must exist a constant $a$, independent of $U$ and $L$, such that